 When you upload an image, editor will provide you four different image display options (depends upon the size of your image): Left aligned, center aligned, wide, and full width.

 Are you done with editing and ready to publish?

-On the right top corner, you’ll see two options: Share and Publish.
+On the right top corner, click dotted lines and you’ll see an option: Share Draft Link.

 When you click on share button, it will generate a link to your draft and you can share this link with your friend or someone else to proofread it.

 They can also leave their or thoughts as private notes.

 Clicking ‘Ready to publish’ button will open a window where you can select up to five relevant tags to your story.
 Medium recommends tags by default but you can also create your own new tags.